metio/terraform-provider-k8s/docs/data-sources/helm_toolkit_fluxcd_io_helm_release_v2_manifest.md

 - `create_namespace` (Boolean) CreateNamespace tells the Helm install action to create the HelmReleaseSpec.TargetNamespace if it does not exist yet.
 On uninstall, the namespace will not be garbage collected.
 - `disable_hooks` (Boolean) DisableHooks prevents hooks from running during the Helm install action.
 - `disable_open_api_validation` (Boolean) DisableOpenAPIValidation prevents the Helm install action from validating rendered templates against the Kubernetes OpenAPI Schema.
+- `disable_schema_validation` (Boolean) DisableSchemaValidation prevents the Helm install action from validating the values against the JSON Schema.
 - `disable_wait` (Boolean) DisableWait disables the waiting for resources to be ready after a Helm install has been performed.
 - `disable_wait_for_jobs` (Boolean) DisableWaitForJobs disables waiting for jobs to complete after a Helm install has been performed.
 - `remediation` (Attributes) Remediation holds the remediation configuration for when the Helm install action for the HelmRelease fails.
 The default is to not perform any action. (see [below for nested schema](#nestedatt--spec--install--remediation))